-8. Advanced Degrees Commencement Ceremonies
+Advanced Degrees Commencement Ceremonies

-- Please see the Commencement website at: http://commencement.msu.edu/ for up-to-date and specific information regarding advanced degree commencement dates. - PLEASE NOTE: If you intend to graduate in the current semester, your document must be accepted and delivered to the publisher, ProQuest, by 5:00 p.m. on the deadline date.
+Please see the Commencement website http://commencement.msu.edu/ for up-to-date and specific information regarding advanced degree commencement dates.

+Note that if you intend to graduate in the current semester, your document must be accepted and delivered to the publisher, ProQuest, by 5:00 p.m. by the deadline.
 This means that your document has been submitted via the ProQuest website, reviewed by a Graduate School ETD Administrator for formatting, has been deemed to be formatted correctly and all necessary paperwork has been turned in to the Graduate School.